 Don’t Defeat the Purpose

 Stocking up on extra goods the week before or after will only defeat the purpose of having a no spend week.
-The idea is to use your resources you have and keep your cabinets stocked all the times.
+The idea is to use the resources you have and keep your cabinets stocked all the times.
 If you get into the habit of planning meals that will help a lot.
 It’s also helpful to budget your essentials or home expenses each month and build up a good stock of toiletries and other essentials all the time.

 That way, when you stop spending money for a week, you won’t feel like you’re down to the bare essentials.
-In the following weeks, it’s crucial that you resume following your monthly budget like normal.
+In the following weeks, it’s crucial that your resume following your monthly budget like normal.
 Just having a little self-control will prevent you from overspending to make up for the time you didn’t spend anything.

 Have you ever has a No Spend Week before?
 If so, how did it turn out?

 Ready to regain control of your money?
 Take the first step with this free starter pack which includes: